Running Up That Hill: Music and lyrics

 "Running Up That Hill" features synthesisers, guitar, bass, a driving drum beat and balalaika, a Russian string instrument.
 It uses the key of C minor, with a vocal melody focusing on the minor seventh, creating tension and a sense of pending resolution.
 On the word "could", Bush sings a major seventh over an A-flat major chord, using dissonance to create more tension.

 The drummer, Stuart Elliott, said: "The tension in that track is just remarkable.
 Every step of the way, there's a little twist and turn that's different from the previous verse — an extra line or one line less, or a repeat just in the perfect places.
 There's absolutely no dead space ...
 It's just so deceptively simple."
 Classic FM described it as "passionate and pleading", with uncertainty and a longing for emotional resolution.

 Bush said the lyrics address the inability of men and women to understand each other.
 She imagined that by making "a deal with God", they could exchange places and reach a greater understanding.
-The song was originally titled "A Deal with God", but her record label, EMI Records, felt this was sensitive and could limit its radio play.
+Bush originally titled the song "A Deal with God", but her record label, EMI Records, felt this was sensitive and could limit its radio play.
 Bush agreed to change it as she had not had a hit song in some time and wanted to "give the album a chance".
 On the album, it was titled "Running Up That Hill (A Deal with God)".
 In 2022, Bush said she still thought of the song with the original title.

-Release
+Release and reception

-Bush debuted "Running Up That Hill" in a performance on the BBC1 talk show Wogan, to an estimated audience of nine million.
+Bush debuted "Running Up That Hill" in a performance on the BBC One chat show Wogan to an estimated audience of nine million.
 She performed from behind a lectern, backed by a band including Palmer and Paddy Bush.
 The performers wore coats similar to religious habits and were accompanied by standard-bearers waving "billowing" flags.
 Mojo wrote later: "Particularly in the context of a cosy mainstream show, there was something distinctly ritualistic about the whole affair, certainly in keeping with the song's magickal theme."
 Bush also performed it on the West German show Peter's Pop Show.
-"Running Up That Hill" was released in the UK as the lead single from Hounds of Love on 5 August 1985, and reached number three on the UK singles chart.
+"Running Up That Hill" was released as the lead single from Hounds of Love on 5 August 1985, and reached number three on the UK singles chart.